-“When he went back in the beginning of the spring semester, it became clear that he was not going to be successful, for a variety of mental health issues,” Kara said.
+“When he went back at the beginning of the spring semester, it became clear that he was not going to be successful, for a variety of mental health issues,” Kara said.
 “Our first priority was to bring him home, which we did.”

-Andrew completed a medical withdraw from school.
+Andrew completed a medical withdrawal from school.
 It was early in the semester, so the family was able to get a partial refund from the school.
 Then they contacted GradGuard and filed a claim for the balance.